plexus/yaks/yaks/README.md

 (e.g. to set a specific `self` or `profile` link), then you have to be explicit.

+### derive_mapper_from_single_object

-If the object is not a collection, then lookup happens based on the class name, and will traverse up the class hierarchy if no suitable mapper is found.
+When using this method, the lookup happens based on the class name, and will traverse up the class hierarchy in the configured namespace if no suitable mapper is found.
 Take the following
 code:
 ```ruby
 module Stuff